Trupanion vs. VPI/Nationwide

 See this in VPI/Nationwide’s policy wording:

 With Trupanion you have coverage for your pet’s entire life.
-It doesn’t matter how many health issues your pet may face, or how much we need to pay out—your bill can be $100 or $100,000—we won’t drop your coverage, and in fact, our policy does not allow us to do so.
+It doesn’t matter how many health issues your pet may face, or how much we need to pay out—your bill can be $100 or $100,000—we won’t drop your coverage, and so we don't have this wording in our policy.

 We offer financial flexibility